Skip to content

 While some websites might provide “instant insurance quotes,” these prices are subject to verification of certain assumptions about the property.
 (For instance, a clean claims history and no violations.)
 More frequently, the online quote process starts with a short, easy form that leads to an in-depth conversation with an insurance professional.

 Consider this process an opportunity instead of an inconvenience.
 The attention to detail shown by your prospective insurance partner will offer cues about the service you can expect if you buy a policy.
-Someone who takes the time to develop a thorough property profile and understand your situation and your goals will likely prove a valuable ally if you work together and encounter any claims.
+Someone who takes the time to understand your property and risk exposures will likely prove a valuable ally if you ever need to file a claim.
 At the very least, a detailed discussion about your rental properties could help you identify opportunities for future savings.

 Key Questions for Quoting Landlord Insurance